blueh0rse/blueh0rse.github.io/_posts/Certifications/2024-04-17-ejpt-cheatsheet.md

 img_path: /assets/img/
 ---

-Here is my personal eJPT cheatsheet that I built while following the associatec course and used during the exam.
+Here is my personal eJPT cheatsheet that I built while following the associated course and used during the exam.

 ## Information Gathering